IQComputing/wpcf7-recaptcha/readme.txt

 == Changelog ==

 = 1.1.9 (2019-05-14) =
-* Added selectable option to choose which website to pull reCaptcha resources from (google.com | recaptcha.net)
+* Added selectable option to choose which website to pull reCaptcha resources from (google.com | recaptcha.net) Thanks @scits!
 * Added and modified some class methods.
 See extended changelog for further details.
 * Modified noscript reCaptcha to look and function better "default".
 Styling left to theme authors and developers.